Laser 558: MV Communicator

 After Laser Hot Hits went off the air in 1987, MV Communicator was again impounded.
 This time it was stripped of studio equipment, although the transmitters and generators were intact.
 The ship was sold several times and impounded by the Portuguese Government in Lisbon.
-In 1994, when the ship was taken to the Netherlands.
+In 1994, the ship was taken to the Netherlands.
 There she was refitted with a new 50-kilowatt transmitter and mast and broadcast programmes of Holland FM from a mooring on the IJsselmeer.
 The following year Communicator was sold to the Veronica Broadcasting Society, who used it to transmit a new national Dutch station - Veronica Hit Radio.
 When that moved to FM they sold the ship on to Quality Radio.
 The ship was then sold to Dave Miller's The Superstation, and taken to the Orkney Isles where she broadcast a local station on 105.4 MHz in 2004.
 The Superstation sold the ship for £1,000 following which she was beached near St Margaret's Hope pier in Orkney and cut up for scrap.